mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Google Translate Option](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/GoogleTranslateOption) - Adds a Google Translate option to your context menu, which will open the selected text in Google Translate.
  - [Image Gallery](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ImageGallery) - Allows the user to browse through images sent inside the same message.
  - [Joined At Date](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/JoinedAtDate) - Displays the Joined At Date of a Member in the UserPopout and UserModal.
+ - [Last Message Date](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/LastMessageDate) - Displays the Date of the last sent Message of a Member for the current Server in the UserPopout and UserModal.
  - [Message Utilities](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/MessageUtilities) - Offers a number of useful message options.
  - [Moveable Popups](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/MoveablePopups) - Adds the feature to move all popups and modals around like on a normal desktop.
 Ctrl + drag with your left mousebutton to drag element.
  - [Notification Sounds](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/NotificationSounds) - Allows you to replace the native sounds of Discord with your own.